Table of Contents

 Managers are detail-oriented and focused on enforcing rules and processes.
 Their approach is often risk-averse.
 Leaders, in contrast, are big-picture thinkers who embrace ambiguity and encourage innovation.
 A manager might say, “Let’s stick to the plan,” while a leader could counter with, “Let’s try something new.”

-Management roles are plentiful across industries, from Project Managers to operations managers.
-Leadership roles, such as:
+Management roles are plentiful across industries, from Project Managers to Operations Managers.
+Leadership roles including CEOs, Directors, and Visionaries.

 Leadership and Management, while distinct in many ways, share a common foundation aimed at driving organisational success.
-Both roles depend on collaboration, communication, and decision-making to achieve shared goals.
-Whether inspiring a team through vision or guiding them with structured processes, leaders and managers rely on influence to motivate and align their teams.
+Both roles depend on collaboration, Effective Communication in Workplace, and decision-making to achieve shared goals.
+Whether inspiring a team through vision or guiding them with structured processes, Leaders and Managers rely on influence to motivate and align their teams.

 How to Develop Leadership and Management Skills?